ThibaultRizzo/luz_cv/docs/TESTING.md

 # Testing Guide

-Quick reference for running E2E tests on the Nadia Luna CV website.
+Quick reference for running E2E tests on the Luz Quintanar CV website.

 ---